 What differentiates successful bloggers from others is that they push through difficult times and setbacks, and never give up.

-Also, now I have learned what tools I can rely on and what I need to succeed and thrive beside the good old friend “consistency”.
+Also, now I have learned what tools I can rely on and what I need to succeed and thrive besides the good old friend “consistency”.

 I know it’s more difficult to be a blogger now than 10 years ago when the market was not so saturated and it didn’t take much to rank on Google’s first page if you wrote good content.